michaelnny/deep_rl_zoo/README.md

 # Author's Notes
+* This project is for education and research purpose only.
+Where we focus on studying the individual algorithms rather than creating a standard library.
+If you're looking for a ready to use library for your productive application, this is probably the wrong place.
 * Most agents only support episodic environment with discrete action space (except PPO which also supports continuous action space).
-* Focus on studying the individual algorithms rather than creating a standard library.
 * Some code might not be optimal, especially the parts involving Python multiprocessing, as speed of code execution is not our main focus.
 * Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low budget setup.
-* The hyper-parameters and network architectures are not fine-tuned.
+Also, the hyper-parameters and network architectures are not fine-tuned.
 * For Atari games, we only use Pong or Breakout to test the agents, and we stop training once the agent have made some progress.
 * We can't guarantee it's bug free.
+So bug report and pull request are welcome.

 # Quick Start